PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/events-system.md

 Events are the building blocks that control what happens in your game.
 When a player first enters a map, the map runs the initial set of events.
 These events can include actions like showing a dialog, moving an actor, or starting a wait timer.

-## Event Groups
+### Event Groups

-Event groups are simply a group of events separate from the map's initial events.
-Event groups are added to the map and can be triggered by player interaction, touch, or automatically right when the event is added.
-The event group is added by placing an Add Event Group event in the map's initial events.
+Event groups are a group of events separate from the map's initial events.

 <div style="max-width:550px;">